Sleep

 5. Stops snacking

-Sleep can help control the levels of ghrelin, the hormone that makes us feel hungry.
-It can also decrease the levels of leptin, which makes you feel full.
 So, get some good quality sleep and you might be less tempted to repeatedly reach for those unhealthy snacks during the day.
 Remember though, everyone is different so cutting out certain foods may result in a decrease in your wellbeing; it’s worth seeking some advice if diet is a concern for you.

 Why is poor sleep a problem?

-Adults who regularly sleep fewer than 6 hours per night have been shown to have a 12% increase in mortality risk.4
+Adults who regularly sleep fewer than 6 hours per night have been shown to have a 12% increase in mortality risk.4 There’s also an increased risk of hypertension and coronary heart disease in those who have 5 or less hours sleep.5

-Type 2 diabetes becomes more of a risk if you’re sleeping under 7 hours a night, with there being a 9% increased risk per hour for every hour slept less than 7 hours.
+Type 2 diabetes also becomes more of a risk if you’re sleeping under 7 hours a night, with there being a 9% increased risk per hour for every hour slept less than 7 hours.
 However, it’s worth noting there’s also an increased risk for sleeping more than 9 hours – the lowest risk therefore sits between 7-8 hours a night.6

 How much sleep do we need?

-In general, adults need between seven and nine hours of sleep, but the exact amount varies from person to person.
+In general, adults need between seven and nine hours of sleep, but the exact amount varies from person-to-person.

 The Sleep Foundation recommendations7, are as follows: